-- G A.5.2 The following points are considerations when confirming that a pre-existing element is suitable for the system under consideration: - a) Is there a mapping between the specification of the pre-existing element and the requirements to be met by the system? - b) How much change is needed to make the pre-existing element suitable? - c) What is the risk associated with carrying out this change? - d) What evidence is there for reliable performance of the pre-existing element in its current applications? - e) What mitigation actions are available to control the risk in the previous points? - f) Are there clear limitations on the use of the pre-existing element? - g) Is it intended to use the pre-existing element outside the limitations in the previous points?
+G A.5.2 The following points might be considered when confirming that a pre-existing element is suitable for the system under consideration:

+- a) Is there a mapping between the specification of the pre-existing element and the requirements that it must meet in the system? - b) How much change is needed to make the pre-existing element suitable? - c) What is the risk associated with carrying out this change? - d) What evidence is there for reliable performance of the pre-existing element in its current applications? - e) What mitigation actions are available to control the risk in the previous points? - f) Are there clear limitations on the use of the pre-existing element? - g) Is it intended to use the pre-existing element outside the limitations in the previous points?